zancas/OTF-Magic-Folder-proposal/narrative.rst

 It is impossible for users who rely on those products to switch to another service provider or to run their own server.

-We propose to extend the Tahoe-LAFS secure storage system to into an easy file-synchronization system like Dropbox.
+We propose to extend the Tahoe-LAFS secure storage system to into an easy to use file-synchronization system like Dropbox.
 Tahoe-LAFS is a distributed storage technology in which all files are protected with end-to-end cryptography.
 It has won praise and support from academic computer scientists, Richard Stallman, the Electronic Frontier Foundation, the U.S. Defense Advanced Research Projects Agency, the U.S. National Security Agency, and the Open Internet Tools Project, among others.
-Tahoe-LAFS currently doesn’t offer the kind of intuitive, user-friendly workflow that Dropbox and Google Drive do.
+But, Tahoe-LAFS currently doesn’t offer the kind of intuitive, user-friendly workflow that Dropbox and Google Drive do.

-If we are successful, this technology will help empower people in repressive countries to communicate, collaborate, and organize, without incurring unnecessary risk of being exploited or censored by repressive regimes.
+If we are successful, this technology will help empower people in repressive countries to communicate, collaborate, and organize, without incurring the unnecessary risks of being exploited or censored by repressive regimes.

 ¹ Singel, R “Dropbox Lied to Users About Data Security, Complaint to FTC Alleges” Wired (2011) <http://www.wired.com/2011/05/dropbox-ftc/>